When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Discussion

-\autoref{fig:Dense_and_Matryoshka_comparison} compares two ways of encoding textual information: standard \textbf{Dense} and \textbf{Matryoshka}. \textbf{Dense} embeddings perform better at lower dimensions, retaining more information that the linear bandit needs to distinguish between classes compared to \textbf{Matryoshka}.
-However, when using the full embedding size, both types allow the simple \textbf{LinUCB} algorithm to effectively separate semantically close arms.
-This confirms that for many language tasks, a simple numerical bandit operating on high-dimensional embeddings is sufficient to achieve competitive results.
+\autoref{fig:Dense_and_Matryoshka_comparison} directly compares the best performance of the two ways of encoding textual information. \textbf{Dense} embeddings perform better at medium-sized dimensions, allowing the linear bandit to distinguish between classes.
+When using the full embedding size, both types allow the simple \textbf{LinUCB} algorithm to effectively separate semantically close arms.
+This suggests that a simple numerical bandit operating on high-dimensional embeddings can be sufficient on language tasks.